celery/celery/docs/userguide/configuration.rst

 Task soft time limit in seconds.

 The :exc:`~@SoftTimeLimitExceeded` exception will be raised when this is exceeded.
-The task can catch this to e.g. clean up before the hard time limit comes.
+For example, the task can catch this to clean up before the hard time limit comes:

-Example:

 .. code-block:: python